This post may contain affiliate links. Please read my disclosure.

 This Kitchenaid 3-Speed Hand Blender is an item that I didn’t know I was missing until I had it in my hands.
 Now I can’t imagine NOT having this beautiful piece of machinery.

-This is the perfect solution to chopping onions or vegetables, or even pureeing soup (with the immersion blender attachment) and I use it constantly.
+This is the perfect solution to chopping onions or vegetables (if you don’t feel like using your food processor).
 I love how easy it is to use, and to clean.
-Just be careful about the sharp blade- I cut myself pretty bad the first time I cleaned it!
+Just be careful with the sharp blade!

 6. Air Fryer